 She also made note of the fact that his IVIG makes him WILD the next couple of days.
 He isn’t just wild…he is wild-eyed and not stopping for about 2 days.
 I guess that is a side effect.
 Honestly, I would rather him be wild than be sick or have headaches which are the normal side effects.

 We will probably do PLEX (Plasma Exchange) in the summer.
 This is aggressive and it will be her first case of OMS that she does this on.
-Normally, a dr will do ACTH (does not work for Hunter), Rituximab (does not work for Hunter) and IVIG (makes him wild).
+Normally, a dr will do ACTH (does not work for Hunter), Rituximab (does not work for Hunter), and IVIG (makes him wild).
 If we do not do Ritux (a type of chemo) another option is Cyclophosphamide (more intense chem).
 I really would like to avoid that.
 He does not have cancer and our goal is to get rid of B cells.
 That would certainly do it but he would have chemo side effects.
 PLEX can do the same thing, yet it is still a hard thing to do.

 PLEX is like dialysis only it is for your blood and not kidneys.
 It is a 5-day hospital stay and then after that, we do IVIG.
-IVIG puts in new, healthy B cells in hopes that his body will start producing it on its own.
+IVIG puts in new, healthy B cells in hopes that his body will start producing them on its own.
 It is hard.
 All of this is hard.
 I just wish it would go away but I will continue to praise Him in this storm.

 Plan of Attack